maarten-pennings/WordClock/README.md

 The first section is **Access Points**.
 Here you can enter up to three access points; the SSID (`Ssid.1`, `Ssid.2`, and `Ssid.3`) and the associated passwords  (`Password.1`, `Password.2`, and `Password.3`) .
-I typically enter home, work, and the tethering AP of my phone.
+I typically enter home, work, and the tethering Access Point of my mobile phone.
 If you have fewer than three, just leave them blank.

 The next section is **Time management**.